Timer/jocse-paper/paper.md

 To eliminate the bias created by these restraints, many randomly generated topologies are used.
 By increasing the number of topological inputs, the consensus network has a greater chance of reflecting the true nature of the gene interactions with higher levels of confidence.

 ## OpenMP
+OpenMP, or (Open Multi-Processing), is a cross-platform, multilingual application programming interface (API) which enables parallel code portability.
+OpenMP consists of compiler directives and library functions which alter (parallelize) the execution of a program @openmpapi.
+In a nutshell, OpenMP provides means of distributing code (namely loops) across multiple threads.
+An advisory board of top entities in computation controls its well-defined specification which can be implemented by various compilers to target specific system capabilities @openmpboard.
+This allows functionality on a wide range of processor architectures and operating systems.
+The specification includes language-specific APIs, compiler directives, and standardized environment variables @openmpapi.
+The model of OpenMP is comparable to the fork-join model, but provides convenience (cross-platform) features through compiler directives.
+These directives consist of, but are not limited to, barriers, critical regions, variable atomicity, shared/private memory, and reductions @openmpapi.

+TODO: explain how OpenMP was applicable to the problem at hand at a high level and introspect the program layout.

 ## MPI